 Specially trained staff members and volunteers identify and document locations of and levels of invasive plant infestations in our waters.
-The data is then used to create a comprehensive map that will show the location and level of infesttion of variable milfoil so that we can determine the best harvesting locations for maximum impact.
+The data is then used to create a comprehensive map that will show the location and level of infestation of variable milfoil as well as eurasian milfoil so that we can determine the best harvesting locations for maximum impact.

 How to identify varaible milfoil